-Organic coffee is certified organic.
-In the United States, the term “Certified Organic” is an official certification by the U.S. Department of Agriculture (USDA) and means the product complies with defined national standards.
-The company has gone through rigorous inspections to ensure they meet these defined guidelines.
+Organic coffee is certified organic: In the United States, the term “Certified Organic” is an official certification by the U.S. Department of Agriculture (USDA) and means the product complies with defined national standards.
+The company has undergone rigorous inspections to ensure they meet these guidelines.

 A look at the Organics certification process

 Here’s a quick reminder of the key standards and concepts of Organics certification for agricultural products to set the tone for the rest of this adventure.
 Before receiving certification, certified soil must demonstrate that it is free of all prohibited chemicals for a minimum of three years.

 Organics certified holders must sell at least $5,000 worth of organic products per year; farms and enterprises with total revenue of less than $5,000 are not necessary to achieve certification but are not permitted to use the official seal in marketing.

 Crop rotation and the use of cover crops are examples of natural ways to manage the land.

 Organic products are chosen over GMOs (genetically modified crops).

 Biological control strategies are used to treat and prevent diseases, pests, fungus, and weeds.
 Synthetic compounds that have been approved for usage may also be utilized.

 Audits should be accepted and followed on a regular basis.